-The Composition major encourages composition in all styles.
+The Composition specialisation encourages composition in all styles.
 You have the opportunity to work through all phases of the composition process, from first ideas, through to completion of a professionally presented score, to interaction with performers in rehearsals culminating in public performance.

 You will receive individual tuition, acquiring skills in instrumental and vocal writing, orchestration, electro-acoustic music, professional score presentation, rehearsal skills and concert management.
 You will be encouraged to develop your own personal and original voice.